Fume event: Health effects

 A Los Angeles Times analysis of NASA safety reports from January 2018 to December 2019 identified 362 voluntarily-reported fume events, in which almost 400 pilots, flight attendants and passengers received medical attention.
 On 73 or more of those flights, pilots used emergency oxygen.
 Four dozen pilots were impaired so far as to be unable to perform their duties.
 Boeing told the Times that they believe no credible data shows that oil leaks into the bleed air stream can cause serious injuries.
-By contrast, a judge who had awarded workers' compensation to a pilot who had suffered toxic encephalopathy (brain damage) from a fume event condemned the airline industry's obstructionism around fume events.
+By contrast, a judge who awarded workers' compensation to a pilot who had suffered toxic encephalopathy (brain damage) from a fume event condemned the airline industry's obstructionism around fume events.